-You should use multi-well plates for high-content screening.
-The well layout is consistent from one plate to another, plates are easier to handle during sample preparation and imaging, and it facilitates scaling up to a larger screen.
+Multi-well plates offer several advantages for high-content screening:

+- The well layout is consistent from one plate to another. - Plates are easier to handle during sample preparation and imaging. - Plates facilitate scaling up to a larger screen.

 Some assays, such as imaging of tissue sections, may require the use of slides.

-A slide holder is provided in the accessory kit, and there are software tools available to streamline the slide-imaging workflow.
+The ImageXpress Pico system includes a plate holder and a 4-slide holder.
+The CellReporterXpress software includes separate workflows for plates and slides.